xuxiaowei-io/gitaly/CONTRIBUTING.md

 | cAdvisor | [http://localhost:8080](http://localhost:8080) |
 | Grafana | [http://localhost:3000](http://localhost:3000) use default login `admin`/`admin` |

-The gitaly service uses the `gitlab/gitaly:latest` image, which you need to build using `make docker` before starting the cluster.
+The Gitaly service uses the `gitlab/gitaly:latest` image, which you need to build using `make docker` before starting the cluster.

 Once you have the `gitlab/gitaly:latest` image, start the cluster from the `_support/instrumented-cluster` directory using: